 Study 1 is a 52-week global pivotal Phase 3 randomized, double-blind, placebo-controlled study evaluating the long-term safety and tolerability of bempedoic acid 180 mg versus placebo in high CVD risk patients with hypercholesterolemia and with ASCVD and/or HeFH whose LDL-C is not adequately controlled with current lipid-modifying therapies, and who are taking maximally tolerated statin therapy.
 The study enrolled 2,230 patients at approximately 100 sites in the U.S., Canada and Europe.
 The primary objective is to assess safety and tolerability of patients treated with bempedoic acid for 52 weeks.
 Secondary objectives include assessing the LDL-C lowering efficacy of bempedoic acid on top of maximally tolerated statin and other lipid-modifying therapies at 12, 24 and 52 weeks versus placebo.
-Effects on other risk markers, including non-high-density lipoprotein, or non-HDL-C, total cholesterol, apolipoprotein B, or apoB, and hsCRP, will also be evaluated.
-We initiated Study 1 in January 2016, and completed patient enrollment ahead of schedule in January 2017.
+Effects on other risk markers, including non-HDL-C, total cholesterol, apoB and hsCRP, will also be evaluated.
 We expect to report top-line results by the second quarter of 2018.

-Additional safety data will be obtained from an open-label extension study which will enroll approximately 1,400 patients of the 2,230 patients enrolled in Study 1.
+Additional safety data will be obtained from an open-label extension study which will enroll approximately 1,400 of the 2,230 patients enrolled in Study 1.
 Initiated in February 2017, this open-label extension study will evaluate the long-term safety of bempedoic acid 180 mg versus placebo in high CVD risk patients with hypercholesterolemia and with ASCVD and/or HeFH whose LDL-C is not adequately controlled with current lipid-modifying therapies, and who are taking maximally tolerated statin therapy.
 This open-label extension study will be conducted at approximately 100 sites included in the parent study in the U.S., Canada and Europe.
 The primary objective is to assess the long-term safety in patients treated with bempedoic acid for up to 1.5 years.
 Secondary objectives include evaluating the 52- and 78-week effects of bempedoic acid on lipid and cardiometabolic risk markers, including LDL-C, non-HDL-C, total cholesterol, apoB and hsCRP.